nfredrik/mickarucken/README.md

 Figure 2b shows the DHT11 without board.

-LoRaWAN868/ASR6501 Unit is a LoRaWAN communication module designed for the 868MHz frequency range.
+LoRaWAN868/ASR6501 Unit is a LoRaWAN communication module designed for the 868MHz frequency range (Europe).
 It supports the LoRaWAN protocol.
 The module utilizes a serial communication interface and can be controlled using the AT command set.
 Fig 3.

 <img src="./images/lora_modem.png" alt="drawing" width="200"/>